Query Details

 Explanation

-This KQL (Kusto Query Language) query is designed to detect if a malicious payload associated with the Polyfill supply chain attack was loaded on a device.
-Here's a simple summary of what the query does:
+This KQL query is designed to detect potential malicious activity related to a supply chain attack involving the Polyfill library.
+Here's a simple breakdown of what the query does:

 Details